yichuan0707/SIMDDC/README.md

-# CR-SIM
+# SIMDDC
-A Comprehensive Reliability Simulator for Distributed Storage System.
+A Reliability Simulator for Dynamic Data Centers.
-CR-SIM builds on the ds-sim(https://code.google.com/p/ds-sim)
+SIMDDC builds on the ds-sim(https://code.google.com/p/ds-sim)

 # How to run?
-python Simulation.py cr-sim.conf number_of_iterations
+python Simulation.py simddc.conf number_of_iterations

 Make sure configuration file exists in ./conf directory or use absolute path instead.